»

 To Support You in Bringing This to Life

-Bridge to Self-employmentI teach this approach in my course, Bridge to Self-employment, especially for introverts and/or HSPs exploring self-employment and seeing how it could work for them.
-Maybe I’ll see you inside there.
+Bridge to Self-employmentI teach this approach in my Self-employment Intro Course: Could I Leave My 9-5?, especially for introverts and/or HSPs exploring self-employment and seeing how it could work for them.
 People tell me they start breathing easier right away.

-I also support people in living this approach to business through my business coaching and my small group communities.
+I also support people in living this approach to business through my business coaching and my solopreneur communities.

 Picture of Val Nelson